anh-8922/git-social/README.md

-# React.js Coding Fiesta 🚀
+# React.js Coding Challenge 🚀
 # Welcome to Git Buddies Page 🚀

-🎉 Welcome to the React.js Coding Fiesta, where I'll embark on an adventure of fetching data, crafting web magic, and turning API sorcery into a splendid web app using the wondrous Next.js.
+🎉 Welcome to the React.js Coding Challenge, where I'll embark on an adventure of fetching data, crafting web magic, and turning API sorcery into a splendid web app using the wondrous Next.js.

-## The Great Quest 🏹
+## Fetching GitHub Users API 🏹

 Our mission?
 Create two pages:

 ### The User List Page 📜

-A default screen that summons Github users into a list.
-Behold their Avatars, First Names, Last Names, and Usernames!
-Each list item is a portal to the magical User Details page.
+An initial interface that assembles GitHub users into a structured list, presenting their Avatars and Usernames.
+Each entry serves as a gateway to the User Details page, offering a seamless navigation experience.

 ### The User Details Page 🌟

-A sanctuary of detailed wisdom about the chosen one.
-Unveil extended profile secrets, like company and social handles.
-Revel in a summary of followers, following, and the number of public repositories.
+Explore an abundant source of detailed insights about the selected individual.
+Uncover comprehensive profile details such as professional affiliations and social media identifiers.
+Delve into a succinct overview of followers, followings, and the count of publicly available repositories.

-## Enchantments and Gadgets 🧙‍♂️

-Navigate through the coding realms with these magical considerations:

-- **Data Fetching:** Marvel at the possibilities of Server-Side Rendering (SSR).
-- **Routing:** Chart your course through the mystical paths of routing.
-- **Styling:** Cast spells for responsiveness to make your creation shine.
-- **Component Composition:** Conjure the art of reusing Components for maximum wizardry.

-## Incantations to Begin ✨

-After summoning the project with create-next-app, utter these enchantments to bring it to life:
+### Summary 🧙‍♂️

+In this project, I employed Next.js and TypeScript for efficient development.
+Axios facilitated HTTP requests and data retrieval.
+CSS modules ensured modular styling, and Next.js' built-in routing streamlined navigation.
+The application boasts responsiveness, featuring a main page listing all users, with dynamically generated routes for individual user pages for an enhanced user experience.

+### Contact

+If you have further question, feel free to contact me at anh-dev@hotmail.com

 ```bash
 npm run dev